DIY Soil Test with the Lawn Care Nut- "The Lawn Care Nut"

 Also, nitrogen is volatile in the soil meaning, it doesn’t hang around long so between that and the fact that your turf will be using it up, you will want some N in almost every application you throw down.

 Last thing to note: if you are going to take a soil sample for testing, be sure you have not applied any fertilizer to the lawn for the previous 45 days.
 We don’t want your results to be skewed.
 If you have to wait a few more weeks, that is ok.
-Your soil can be cold or hot, wet or dry when you sample, so basically, if your ground is not frozen and you can pull samples from around 4” deep, you can get the data you need to start planning your 2021 strategy now!
+Your soil can be cold or hot, wet or dry when you sample, so basically, if your ground is not frozen and you can pull samples from around 4” deep, you can get the data you need to start planning for next season now!